-The Office of Public Safety provides training on options available to the community in the event of an active shooter situation.
-The training provides information on tactics for persons involved in an active shooter situation that follow the nationally recognized model of avoid, deny and defend.
-Training is offered twice a month, once during business hours, once in the evening, and upon request to university students, faculty and staff.
-Additionally, the Office of Public Safety also shows its active shooter video during new student orientations and residence hall floor meetings.
+• The Office of Public Safety provides training on options available to the community in the event of an active shooter situation.
+The training provides information on tactics for persons involved in an active shooter situation that

-• Contract security personnel utilized in the residence halls receive the active shooter training at the beginning of the fall and spring semesters.
+Contract security personnel utilized in the residence halls receive the active shooter training at the beginning of the fall and spring semesters.
 Contract security staff utilized for large events on campus receive an active shooter briefing from a member of the police department at the briefing prior to the start of the event.